nessa01macias/AI-Translator/README.md

 Metropolia-Wide AI Translator is a user-friendly web application designed to simplify translation tasks between Finnish and English languages.
 Whether you need to translate texts, or phrases, this app has got you covered.

-### Key Features (no registration needed)
+### Key Features
+#### Without an account

 - Seamless Translation: Translate text effortlessly between Finnish and English, and vice versa.
 The app leverages state-of-the-art language models to provide accurate and reliable translations.
 - No Login Required: You can start using the translation service without the need for registration or login.
 It's quick and convenient for one-time translations.

-- User Accounts: For those who want more from the service, creating an account allows you to enjoy additional benefits.
-Register and log in to access the following features:

-### Key Features unlocked after registration
+### With an account
+- Seamless translation: Enjoy the same seamless translation capabilities as without an account.

-- Translation History: Keep track of your translation history.
+- Translation history: Keep track of your translation history.
 Easily refer back to previous translations, making it handy for recurring tasks.
-- Enhanced User Experience: Save time by storing your language preferences and accessing your personalized translation history.

 ## Who can use it?